 —Dr. Neal H. Mayerson, VIA Institute on Character

 We are at a critical tipping point in history as our technological advances outpace our collective psychological maturity.
-A symptom of this “danger gap” is that the World Health Organization calls stress the epidemic of the 21st century—pointing to an alarming rise in depression, anxiety, suicide, addiction and violence.
-People need accessible tools to build resilience, well-being and sustainable solutions in these rapidly changing and turbulent times.
-The empowering new science of character strengths may very well be a catalyst for fulfilling our hopes of a better future.
+The recent rise in depression, anxiety, violence and suicide calls for accessible tools to build well-being and sustainable solutions in these rapidly changing and turbulent times.
+The empowering new science of character strengths can be a catalyst for fulfilling our hopes of a better future.

 An Urgent Call to Action

 Reflect for a moment on how in a relatively short time we’ve become obsessed with technology.
-Just one example of this phenomenon is the manipulative component in social media, that left unchecked, competes for our own sense of autonomy.[iv] [v] Even worse, this growing obsession with how many “likes” we get on Instagram, Facebook, or Twitter derides our sense of self-worth in a subtle, yet corrosive way.
+Just one example of this phenomenon is the manipulative component in social media, that left unchecked, competes for our own sense of autonomy.[iv] [v] This growing obsession with how many “likes” we get on Instagram, Facebook, or Twitter derides our sense of self-worth in a subtle, yet corrosive way.
 In her book, The Future of Happiness, author Amy Blankson offers insights, “Technology, at least in theory, is improving our productivity, efficiency, and communication.
-The one thing it’s not doing is making us happier… knowing that technology is here to stay and will continue to evolve in form and function, we need to know how to navigate the future to achieve a better balance between technology, productivity, and well-being… By rethinking when, where, why, and how you use technology, you will not only influence your own well-being but also help shape the future of your community.”[vi]
+The one thing it’s not doing is making us happier… knowing that technology is here to stay and will continue to evolve in form and function, we need to know how to navigate the future to achieve a better balance between technology, productivity, and well-being…”[vi]

 An Empowering Approach

-Many people carry a deficit perspective of themselves and of others.
-As a result, they aren’t aware of how it affects their own well-being, and their relationships in their personal lives, at school, at work, in their communities, and the world at large.
+Many people still carry a deficit perspective of themselves and of others.
+As a result, they aren’t aware of how it affects their own well-being, their relationships, and how they show up at school, at work, and in their communities.
 Science has shown that what is observed, comes to the forefront.
-So why don’t we learn to see ourselves through the lens of our character strengths instead, discovering our own goodness and wholeness within?
+So, one solution is to learn to see ourselves through the lens of our character strengths instead, discovering our highest potential within.

 What are character strengths?

-Character strengths are who we are at our best –the qualities that, when nurtured, lead to positive contributions and life satisfaction.
-Developing an awareness of character strengths helps people focus on “what’s strong,” instead of “what’s wrong.”
-Scientists have identified 24 strengths—basic building blocks defining our psychological makeup—such as hope, kindness, teamwork, fairness, leadership, love, honesty, perspective, bravery, forgiveness, etc. We each possess all 24 in different degrees/combinations.
-They lead us to positive feelings, relationships, and engaging, meaningful life activities where we flourish.
+Character strengths are who we are at our best—the qualities that, when nurtured, lead us to positive interactions and engaging, meaningful pursuits where we flourish.
+Developing an awareness of our character strengths helps us focus on “what’s strong” instead of on “what’s wrong.”
+Scientists have identified 24 character strengths—basic building blocks defining our psychological makeup—such as hope, kindness, teamwork, fairness, leadership, love, honesty, perspective, bravery, forgiveness, etc. We each possess all 24 in different degrees and combinations.
 Hundreds of studies have revealed that people who express their character strengths experience greater resilience, achievement, happiness, fulfillment and more.
-Moreover, Dr. Ryan Niemiec’s recent research shows that “character strengths offer an important role in buffering, reinterpreting, managing, and transforming the adversities and problems of life,” asserting that 24 strengths have been linked scientifically at some point with resilience.”[xii]
+Moreover, recent research shows that “…character strengths offer an important role in buffering, reinterpreting, managing, and transforming the adversities and problems of life…”[xii]

 Because we are all connected, we can all contribute to the well-being of the whole.
 In the words of Rollin McCraty, Ph.D., who heads up the Interconnectivity Research Project, “I believe humanity is at a unique point in its evolutionary history of consciousness.
 We now have an opportunity and the intelligence to make more empowered choices to create a cooperative and harmoniously connected world.”[xv]